 Study Design

 We used a test-negative case-control design to estimate vaccine effectiveness of a booster dose of BNT162b2 vaccine against PCR-confirmed symptomatic disease.
 We compared vaccination status in symptomatic adults over 50 years of age with PCR-confirmed SARS-COV-2 infection with the vaccination status in individuals which reported symptoms but had a negative SARS-COV-2 PCR test.
-As mRNA-1273 vaccine, as a primary course, was not made available until later in the vaccine programme insufficient time had elapsed for a booster dose to be indicated in this group In addition, there were very few individuals that had received the half dose (50µg) of mRNA-1273 vaccine as a booster dose so we were unable to assess the VE of this vaccine in our study.
+As mRNA-1273 vaccine, as a primary course, was not made available until later in the vaccine programme insufficient time had elapsed for a booster dose to be indicated in this group.
+In addition, there were very few individuals that had received the half dose (50µg) of mRNA-1273 vaccine as a booster dose so we were unable to assess the VE of this vaccine in our study.

 Data Sources